tse-group/pos-ghost-attack/README.md

 ## Results

 We plot a snapshot of the block tree (adversarial blocks: red, honest blocks: green) resulting after the last block tree reorganization within the first 100 time slots.
-The attack is still ongoing thereafter, and as long as the attack is sustained, no honest blocks enter the canonical chain.
+The attack is still ongoing thereafter, and as long as the attack is sustained, no honest blocks remain in the canonical chain permanently.

 ### PoS GHOST